William-Young-97/basic-python-setup/lesson-0/README.md

 - Verification that each component of your code works in different situations.
 - Helps to guard against programmatic errors.
 - Provides a form of documentation for your code base.
-- Creates a scalable framework for a your codebase grows and new contributers join.
+- Creates a scalable framework for your codebase as it grows and new contributers join.

 **How can we use it?**